The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/savage.md

   * In the adds phase, replace the 1-2-3 combo with Spread Shot when you know you will not reach Clean Shot before the phase ends.

-    * On 2 targets, the heated combo is only a gain over Spread Shot when an entire 1-2-3 combo replaces 3 Spread Shots.
+    * On two targets, the Heated combo is only a gain over Spread Shot when an entire 1-2-3 combo replaces 3 Spread Shots.
 Look at the expected duration of your adds phase.
 An Anchor, a Bioblaster, two Hypercharges, and a Drill take 22.5 sec.
 Optimized groups will kill the adds in approximately 25 sec, leaving you time for one or two additional GCDs.
-This means that you will be unable to finish your combo, making Spread Shot a gain of 140 or 170 potency, depending on whether you replaced 1 or 2 combo GCDs.
+This means that you will be unable to finish your combo, making Spread Shot a gain of 140 or 170 potency, depending on whether you replaced one or two combo GCDs.
 * **Avoid Queen in Adds Phase**

   * Save your Battery for after the cutscene.